humanexo/GroupPracticeWork/README.md

-# Actividad de familiarización con git y github.
+# Familiarization activity with git and github.

-En este proyecto se busca familiarizarse con Git y Github.
+This project aims to familiarize with Git and Github.